Storm Debi likely to bring dangerous winds as amber warning issued

 Parts of north-east Scotland likely to see heavy rain were also battered by Storm Babet last month.

-An amber weather warning has been issued for parts of north-west England as Storm Debi hits the UK, bringing heavy rain and severe gale-force winds.
+Amber weather warnings have been issued for parts of north-west England and Northern Ireland as Storm Debi hits the UK, bringing heavy rain and severe gale-force winds.

+Power outages have been reported across the island of Ireland, with tens of thousands of homes left without electricity after the storm made landfall overnight.

+The Met Office has issued several weathers warning for Northern Ireland, including an amber alert for wind, which will remain in place in the south east of the region until midday.

-The Met Office has warned Brits living in those areas should be wary of solid and disruptive winds with the possibility of flying debris.
+The Met Office has warned people in those areas should be wary of solid and disruptive winds with the possibility of flying debris.

 Damage to buildings and structures is likely, and heavy items such as tiles blown from roofs may present a potential danger to life.